timtadh/lexmachine/examples/sensors-parser/README.md

 This is an example for how to integrate lexmachine with the [standard yacc](golang.org/x/tools/cmd/goyacc) implementation for Go.
-Yacc is its own wierd and interesting language for specifying bottom up shift reduce parsers.
+Yacc is its own weird and interesting language for specifying bottom up shift reduce parsers.
 You can "easily" use lexmachine with yacc but it does require some understanding of